manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 State is tightly connected to the so-called **lifecycle methods.** These comprise a number of optional methods which can be called at different times and for different uses cases in **class components**.
 For example, there are **lifecycle methods** for when a component is first mounted, if a component receives new props or if the state within a component changes.

-Since **React 16.8.0**, **function components** can also manage their own state through the use of **hooks**.
+Since **React 16.8.0**, **function components** can also manage their own state through the use of **Hooks**.
 Hooks can also react to certain lifecycle events but we will not describe them in detail at this point.
 This chapter will focus primarily on class components and their associated lifecycle methods.
 Hooks on the other hand will receive their own dedicated chapter later in the book as they can still be considered a relatively new and extensive topic.

 ## Our first stateful component